Uncompromised ability, yet compromised to fulfill all roles

-Under the bonnet of the G-Class lies a 211bhp 3.0-litre turbocharged diesel engine which outputs an impressive maximum pulling power of 540Nm.
-Official figures say it’ll average 25.2mpg, which might sound low for a diesel but the G-Class weighs a hefty 2,570kg so the engine has to work hard to get the 4x4 moving.
+Under the bonnet of the G-Class lies either a 213hp 3.0-litre turbocharged diesel engine that outputs an impressive maximum pulling power of 540Nm, or a Mercedes-AMG V8 petrol.
+Official figures say the diesel will average 25.2mpg, which reflects a hefty 2,570kg weight and permanent, mechanical 4x4 - so the engine of the G 350 d has to work hard to get moving.

 Despite its weight the G-Class performs well and its smooth seven-speed automatic gearbox helps to deliver a relaxing driving experience.
 From behind the wheel the G-Class feels imperious and, while it’s not as competent on the road as some of the alternatives like the Porsche Cayenne, it’s still a good car to drive.

 Age has advantages, too, as good visibility through the flat windscreen, slim A-pillars and a close, compact dashboard is very different to the experience in a cossetting, protective modern SUV.
 Weaving the narrow-bodied G-Class through city streets and narrow tracks is far easier than the weight, cost and image as a big off-roader suggests.

 The G-Class is pricey but it comes with a long list of standard equipment.
 As well as features such as cruise control and climate control, it comes with premium kit such as an upmarket media system, sat-nav and an electrically adjustable steering wheel.
 Further boosting its abilities are myriad electronic assistance systems.

 Buyers looking to personalise their G-Class won’t be disappointed either.
 Mercedes offers a wide range of options, including different interior and exterior trim finishes and multiple alloy wheel choices.
 Also available is a comprehensive array of advanced features, like radar-guided cruise control, and accessories like a towbar.